electricjones/awesome-quantum-computing/README.md

     - [Quantum Computing.
 Less Formulas - More Understanding](https://www.coursera.org/learn/quantum-computing-lfmu) - Same professor of the previous course, this time more focused on quantum concepts rather than math.
 - [The Quantum Internet and Quantum Computers: How Will They Change the World?](https://www.edx.org/course/quantum-internet-quantum-computers-how-delftx-qtm1x) - Learn the principles and promises behind developments in quantum computers and quantum internet and how they will impact our future.
 - [Understanding Quantum Computers](https://www.futurelearn.com/courses/intro-to-quantum-computing) - Introduction to the key concepts of quantum computing with minimal mathematics.

+## Math and Physics
+- [Linear Algebra Review](https://qiskit.org/textbook/ch-appendix/linear_algebra.html) - IBM Qiskit's Linear Algebra review that is very well targeted and accessible to get the math background for basic quantum computing.

 ## Development Tools